Japan ruling party elects Yoshihide Suga to succeed Shinzo Abe as prime minister

 Abe hails from a wealthy family who have played a dominant role in politics for many decades.

-Suga is the son of a teacher and strawberry farmer who worked in a factory after high school, before paying his own way through university and then entering politics.
+Suga is the son of a strawberry farmer and a teacher who worked in a factory after high school, before paying his own way through university and then entering politics.
 He will be the first prime minister in 20 years who is not a hereditary politician, the Mainichi newspaper reported.

 He has a reputation as a relentlessly hard worker, who starts and ends the day with 100 sit-ups, according to local media, before meetings over breakfast, lunch and often two dinner meetings.
 Suga was the architect of Abe’s remarkable consolidation of power within the prime minister’s office, bringing a faction-ridden party and powerful bureaucracy into line, and bringing the media to heel with a combination of carrot and stick.
 Japan’s global ranking for press freedom slid during Abe’s tenure.

+Takashi Ryuzaki, a political analyst and professor at Ryutsu Keizai University, said he expected Suga’s administration to be “extremely practical” but lacking a clear vision.
+Suga’s coldness started to emerge during the debates, he said, adding this could become a handicap.

+“The question is how that political style of his will be seen by the public,” he said.
+“A strong leader is typically also warm-hearted and has a sense of humor.”
+But Suga has so far shown neither quality, he said.

 Fittingly, Suga’s election was facilitated with the sort of backroom deal typical of Japanese elite politics: the support of Abe and 81-year-old party luminary Toshihiro Nikai were crucial in securing his rise to the top job.

-Nikai, the party’s secretary general and the leader of a large faction in the LDP, eschewed normal voting procedures for the leadership race — denying rank and file party members the right to vote directly — ostensibly in the interests of asimplicity and speed, but more likely to control the process and exclude the popular Ishiba, whose frequent criticism of Abe angered the party leadership.
+Nikai, the party’s secretary general and the leader of a large faction in the LDP, eschewed normal voting procedures for the leadership race — denying rank and file party members the right to vote directly — ostensibly in the interests of simplicity and speed, but more likely to control the process and exclude the popular Ishiba, whose frequent criticism of Abe angered the party leadership.

 Instead, only parliamentarians and prefectural party offices were given the right to vote.